QiFuChina/emerging-technologies.github.io/problems/digits.md

-# Problems - Read Digits Image Files
+# Problem sheet: Read the MNIST data files
 These problems relate to the famous [MNIST](http://yann.lecun.com/exdb/mnist/) data set.
 Save your work as a Python file, or a collection of Python files.
-Create a repository on [GitHub](https://github.com/) to store the files, complete with a README.
+Please them in a single repository on [GitHub](https://github.com/), complete with a README.
-The dataset is in quite a compact format, and must be manipulated for us to investigate it.
+The files are in a bespoke format, as described on the [website](http://yann.lecun.com/exdb/mnist/).

-## 1. Read the image files
+## 1. Read the data files
-Download the image and label files, have Python decompress them and read them byte by byte into appropriate data structures in memory.
+Download the image and label files.
+Have Python decompress and read them byte by byte into appropriate data structures in memory.

 ## 2. Output an image to the console